Taking on retail manager responsibilities is a big job at any time, but especially during the holidays.

-Mind you, I had no training to become a retail store manager and hadn't even been an assistant manager.
+I had no training to become a retail store manager and hadn't even been an assistant manager.
 I sold product really well.
 I showed up on time.
 I pitched in.
-I got good reviews and had loyal customers, but nothing prepared me for managing people or what the season would be like as a manager.
+I got good reviews and had loyal customers, but that work experience hadn't prepared me for retail management, managing people, or what the season would be like as a manager.

-If that's you, I’m going to share with you eleven secrets of a successful holiday season.
+If that's you, I will share with you the 12 secrets of a successful holiday season.
 Think of this time in your life as getting a bachelor's degree in running a store.
 If you're a veteran store manager, these tips should remind you of what's about to happen and help you make your sales goals.

-It’s fun, customers will surprise you.
-You’ll meet the couple out shopping and the guy really wants something, but his wife will say no, then give you a sign, return to pick it up and tell you after the holiday how surprised he was when he unwrapped it.
+1. It’s fun, and customers will surprise you.
+You’ll meet the couple out shopping together, and the guy really wants something, but his wife will say no, then give you a sign, return to pick it up, and tell you after the holiday how surprised he was when he unwrapped it.
 Holiday shoppers can still be fun, despite all the season's stressors.

-3. You’ll have employees who make your day.
+3. You’ll have retail employees who make your day.
 A young woman wanted to organize a Secret Santa for the store.
-I thought it was stupid but ok’d it.
-Everyone had a blast, and it helped make my December very special – even if I did have to sit on the mall Santa’s lap and embarrass myself by asking if he had a little something for me.
+I wouldn't say I liked the idea, but I ok’d it.
+The entire staff had a blast, and it helped make my December very special – even if I did have to sit on the mall Santa’s lap and embarrass myself by asking if he had a little something for me.

-On the downside, you’ll have employees who may lie to you.
-I posted a notice in November that there would be absolutely no day-off requests and if an employee wasn’t there during the last two weeks of December as scheduled, they would be fired.
+4. On the downside, you’ll have employees who may lie to you.
+I posted a notice in November that there would be absolutely no day-off requests, and if an employee weren’t there during the last two weeks of December as scheduled, they would be fired.
 Everyone signed it to say they understood.
-I had one of the best employees come to me the week before Christmas saying her parents had purchased airline tickets home; she asked if she could be gone the last two weeks of December.
-What could I say but yes.
+One of the best associates came to me the week before Christmas, saying her parents had purchased airline tickets home; she asked if she could be gone the last two weeks of December.
+What could I say but yes?
 My advice?
 Don't make absolutes when managing your retail employees, or you may have to eat your words...and work their shifts.

 5. You’ll probably make more money.
-If you work on an hourly rate, there will probably be overtime during the season.
-If you work on salary, they'll expect you as the retail manager to work overtime without extra pay, but there is probably a bonus if your store breaks goal.
+If you work at an hourly rate, there will probably be overtime during the season.
+If you work on salary, they'll expect you, as a part of your manager duties, to work overtime without extra pay, but there is probably a bonus if your store breaks goal.
 Money gives you the incentive to work when many of your friends are off.

-Your family may lie to you.
+6. Your family might lie to you.
 Working overtime means less time with those you love.
-If your family says they don’t mind, they may be lying; people want to come together more during the holidays.
-Make sure to do something special when you can like bring home a pizza or make cookies or do anything that doesn’t involve a trip to the store or your smartphone.
+If your family says they don’t mind, they may lie; people want to come together more during the holidays.
+Do something special when you can, like bring home a pizza, make cookies, or do anything that doesn’t involve a trip to the store or your smartphone.

-Merchandise will arrive like the Sorcerer’s Apprentice.
-Sure it is a pain to have pallets of merchandise to put out every couple days, but it is just as much a pain to be out of stock and have to tell people over and over we’re out.
-Make a plan to get the merchandise out as quickly as possible, pile it on tables, overfill rounders, but get it out of the boxes so customers can buy asap.
+7. Merchandise will arrive like the Sorcerer’s Apprentice.
+Sure, it is a pain to have pallets of product to put out every couple of days, but it is just as much a pain to be out of stock and have to tell people over and over we’re out.

-Weather affects everyone.
-The year I received the highest increase in sales at South Coast Plaza, the crew and I found customers to be in a rotten mood three days before Christmas.
-Nothing we said or did was good enough.
-We heard from a few customers that it was raining, but we couldn’t get a bead on what was wrong... that is until we got home and saw on the news that the rainstorm had flooded the freeways around the mall.
-Customers had had a miserable experience just getting off the freeway and getting into the parking lot.
+9. Weather affects everyone.
+The year I received the highest increase in sales at South Coast Plaza, the crew and I found customers in a rotten mood three days before Christmas—nothing we said or did was good enough.
+We heard from a few customers that it was raining, but we couldn’t get a bead on what was wrong until we got home and saw on the news that the rainstorm had flooded the freeways around the mall.
+Customers had a miserable experience getting off the freeway and into the parking lot.
 Cut your customers some slack; no one wants to be a pill.

-Anchor the good days.
-You’ll have days where everything you touch turns to gold.
-Where every Good morning is greeted right back at you with a smile.
-Where every customer is delighted they met you, and sales are off the charts.
-Make sure at the end of that day that you reflect on those moments.
-This anchors the good times, so when bad happens, it has much less power.
+10. Anchor the good days.
+You’ll have days where everything you touch turns to gold, every greeting is returned with a smile, every customer is delighted they met you, and sales are off the charts.
+Make sure you reflect on those moments at the end of that day.
+This anchors the good times, so it has much less power when bad happens.

-Caffeine can only do so much for you.
-My crew used to buy the gigantic Cokes with the endless refills from the fast food joint downstairs.
+11. Caffeine can only do so much for you.
+My crew used to buy the gigantic Cokes with endless refills from the fast-food joint downstairs.
 We’d draw straws every couple of hours to see who won the right to go downstairs for the refills.
-It wasn’t just the caffeine that made things better; it was the chance to leave the store and walk outside that kept us from feeling like we were in some big machine toiling away with no sense of time.
+It wasn’t just the caffeine that made things better; the chance to leave and walk outside kept us from feeling like we were in some big machine toiling away with no sense of time.
 Briefly get out of your store when you can.

-In a nutshell - the way to enjoy this busy holiday season as a manager is:
+The best ways to enjoy this busy holiday season as a manager are:

 Choose your attitude – You can make it The Most Wonderful Time Of The Year or Dawn of the Dead.
 It all depends on what you focus on.